neha013/yolo_rcnn_fusion/README.md

 one is a family of two-stage detectors, giving a high recall value but an imprecise number of bounding boxes.
-Adaptive fusion of two generates enhanced detection accuracy and decreases the overall Log Average Miss Rate (LAMR).
-The performance of the proposed work has been evaluated and assessed on three publicly available datasets: ETH, INRIA, and Central Pedestrian crossing sequence, which exhibits superior pedestrian detection performance over the existing state-of-the-art.
+Adaptive fusion of two generates enhanced detection accuracy and decreases the overall *Log Average Miss Rate (LAMR)*.
+The performance of the proposed work has been evaluated and assessed on three publicly available datasets: *ETH*, *INRIA*, and *Central Pedestrian crossing sequence*, which exhibits superior pedestrian detection performance over the existing state-of-the-art.

-This is python implementation of the paper: https://ieeexplore.ieee.org/document/9753544
+This is python implementation of the paper: [A Deep Unified Pedestrian Detection Framework](https://ieeexplore.ieee.org/document/9753544)